Frequently asked questions

 What targets do universities and colleges have to meet in order to charge higher fees?

-Universities and colleges set their own targets based on where they need to improve and what their particular institution is trying to achieve under its access agreement e.g. a university may choose to set itself a target for recruiting more disabled students or students from a particular ethnic background (see below for more information on targets regarding ethnicity).
+OFFA does not set targets for individual universities and colleges.
+Universities and colleges set their own targets based on where they need to improve and what their particular institution is trying to achieve under its access agreement e.g. a university may choose to set itself a target for recruiting more disabled students or students from a particular ethnic background.
 These targets must be agreed by OFFA.
-We require universities and colleges to set themselves at least one target around broadening their entrant pool.
-We also encourage (but do not require) them to set themselves further targets, particularly around their work on outreach and, where appropriate, retention.
-Most choose to do so.

-We normally expect universities and colleges to have a range of targets in order to measure their progress effectively.
 When considering whether targets are sufficiently ambitious, we consider whether they represent a balanced view of the institution’s performance, and whether they address areas where indicators suggest that the institution has furthest to go to improve access.

 What happens if an institution doesn’t meet a target or milestone?